marcantondahmen/automad-airmad/README.md

 ## Documentation

-Take a look at the Airmad [documentation](https://airmad.readthedocs.io) for more details on how to integrate Airtable bases, build filter menus and slideshows.
+Take a look at the full Airmad [documentation](https://airmad.readthedocs.io) for more information on how to integrate Airtable bases, build filter menus and slideshows.

 ---